 All required planting material shall be hardy to the Sherwood Park Region and on-site location where they are planted, and establish a diversity of year-round colour, scent and movement.

-On-site landscaping should reduce the need for irrigation by the use of climate tolerant native plants, where necessary utilise efficient irrigation systems (low-volume, drip, or computer controlled), and use of rainwater capture and re-use systems (rain barrels, cisterns).
+On-site landscaping should reduce the need for irrigation by the use of climate tolerant native plants, where necessary utilize efficient irrigation systems (low-volume, drip, or computer controlled), and use of rainwater capture and re-use systems (rain barrels, cisterns).

 The proportion of deciduous to coniferous trees and shrubs shall be approximately 60:40.